-IInsist that affiliates do not subcontract, or, if they do, that the liability clauses are back to back.
+Insist that affiliates do not subcontract, or if they do, that the liability clauses are back to back.

-Explain to your Affiliate Network(s) the role of PhonepayPlus, the fee-issuing capacity of PhonepayPlus and the Premium Rate Service market.
+Explain to your affiliate network(s) the role of the Phone-paid Services Authority, the fee-issuing capacity of the PSA and the premium rate service market.
 These should be reflected in the liability clauses.

-Insist on traffic analysis and insist on an explanation of how an affiliate is driving traffic.
+Insist on traffic analysis and an explanation of how an affiliate is driving traffic.

 Be prepared to suspend payments if anything suspicious is occurring.